-This is the course format for a full-time student in this program.
-Each term is 16 weeks and courses are offered in blocks of 8 weeks.
+This is the course format for a full-time student in this program with 16 week terms.
 For more information about this program or part time options, please call 585.594.6600 or email AGE-Admissions@roberts.edu.

 GEDU 5010 | Planning, Instruction, and Assessment | 3 credits

-This course provides an integrated introduction to the processes by which teachers plan and deliver instruction, and assess student learning in inclusive classroom settings.
-Students will learn to create lesson and unit plans, identify and use a variety of teaching strategies, monitor and adjust during instruction, and use both informal and formal assessments.
-Students will learn multiple ways to use technology to enhance teaching and learning.
-Students will also learn the importance of adapting instruction to meet students’ learning differences and aligning instruction with the NYS Common Core Learning Standards.
+This course introduces how teachers develop curriculum, plan and deliver instruction, and assess student learning in inclusive classroom settings.
+Students will create lesson and unit plans, identify and use various teaching strategies, monitor and adjust methods during instruction, and conduct informal and formal assessments.
+Students will learn to adapt instruction to meet students’ learning differences and align instruction with New York State learning standards.

 GEDU 5011 | Social Foundations of Education For Every Student | 3 credits | Offered Online